DDR0/ddr0.github.com/README.md

 This is the website of DDR.
 Contributions, changes, and so on are welcomed.
-The site can be found live ddr0.github.io.
+The site can be found live [ddr0.ca](https://ddr0.ca) or [ddr0.github.io](https://ddr0.github.io/).

 Contributing:
-The main site is generated using Less and Haml in place of the standard CSS and HTML.
-Before editing a html file, make sure there isn't a haml file next to it.
-When the site is compiled, the haml file will overwrite the html file.
-To compile the site, run {{{./compile.sh}}}.
-You can install less and haml via {{{npm install -g less}}} and {{{sudo gem install haml}}}.
+To compile the site, run `make`.
+You can install the dependancies with `make install-build-reqs`.